 Your car’s suspension system maximises the friction between the tyres and the road surface, to provide steering stability with good handling and to ensure the comfort of the passengers.
-If you don’t service it regularly, you’re in for a bumpy ride.
+Regular suspension system and shock absorber service is highly recommended to ensure a smooth ride.

 All suspension systems are different, but most include a chassis or frame, coil springs, leaf springs, dampeners including struts and shock absorbers, and anti-sway or torsion bars in various combinations.